 - To restore the crisp crust on your leftover steaks, sear them for 30 seconds to a minute on each side.

-Using a sous vide to reheat steak
+Use a sous vide to reheat the steak.

 If you have a sous vide machine, you can reheat steak without losing its moisture much more easily.
-All you have to do is vacuum seal your leftovers (which you should have done before storing them), set your sous vide to 140°F, and place your steak leftovers in the water.
+All you have to do is seal your leftovers (which you should have done before storing them), set your sous to vide to 140°F, and place your steak leftovers in the water.

-Using a sous vide takes somewhat longer than using an oven, with the meat requiring about one hour to reach temperature.
+Using sous vide takes somewhat longer than an oven, with the meat requiring about one hour to reach temperature.
 However, because your steak cannot be overcooked in the sous vide and no moisture can escape, you can leave it in the water for up to four hours.

 Once your steak leftovers have reached room temperature, gently sear them in a little butter, as described above, to restore the crispy exterior.